-Figure (9) demonstrates the efficiency of the controller as characterized by a significant reduction in the amplitudes of the time responses.
+Figures (9) and (10) demonstrate the efficiency of the controller as characterized by a significant reduction in the amplitudes of the time responses.

 The last analysis is a run-up test.
-In this case, the system is accelerating from 0 to 5000 rpm.
+In this case the system is accelerated from 0 to 5000 rpm.
 The results are shown in Fig. (11).

 Figure 11.
-Displacement and electromagnetic actuator: rotation 2700 rpm.
+Displacement response: Run-up test.

 Figure 12.
-Electrical current and electromagnetic force: rotation 2700 rpm.
+Electrical current and electromagnetic force: Run-up test.

-Analyzing the results shown in the Figs. (11) and (12), the efficiency of the control in the run-up test is observed.
-Figure (10) shows the moment in which the actuator is powered (near 15s).
-The system was controlled when crossing its critical speed.
-The Figs. (11) and (12) demonstrates that it is sufficient to turn the actuator on only when the system displacement is larger than a given predefined value.
+Analyzing the results shown in the Figs. (11) and (12), the efficiency of the control in the run-up test is demonstrated.
+The response of the system was attenuated due to the control action when crossing the critical speed of the rotor.